International Phonetic Alphabet: Standard orthographies and case variants

 IPA letters have been incorporated into the alphabets of various languages, notably via the Africa Alphabet in many sub-Saharan languages such as Hausa, Fula, Akan, Gbe languages, Manding languages, Lingala, etc. Capital case variants have been created for use in these languages.
 For example, Kabiyè of northern Togo has Ɖ ɖ, Ŋ ŋ, Ɣ ɣ, Ɔ ɔ, Ɛ ɛ, Ʋ ʋ.
 These, and others, are supported by Unicode, but appear in Latin ranges other than the IPA extensions.

 In the IPA itself, however, only lower-case letters are used.
-The 1949 edition of the IPA handbook indicated that an asterisk * might be prefixed to indicate that a word was a proper name, but this convention was not included in the 1999 Handbook, which notes the contrary use of the asterisk as a placeholder for a sound or feature that does not have a symbol.
+The 1949 edition of the IPA handbook indicated that an asterisk * might be prefixed to indicate that a word was a proper name, and this convention was used by Le Maître Phonétique, which was written in IPA rather than in English or French orthography, but it was not included in the 1999 Handbook, which notes the contrary use of the asterisk as a placeholder for a sound or feature that does not have a symbol.